ganton000/ganton000/README.md

 - 📚 Goals for Summer 2023: Complete AWS Solutions Architect Certification and learn a low level language.

-Feel free to connect and reach out to me on [LinkedIn](https://www.linkedin.com/in/ganton000/)
+Feel free to connect and reach out to me on [LinkedIn](https://www.linkedin.com/in/ganton000/) Also, follow me on [Medium](https://medium.com/@georgeanton000) where I blog about AWS, Python/NodeJs and Math related concepts!

  ---
  <p align="center">